roundhousedesigns/rise-frontend/README.md

 ## Tech Stack

-Front end portion of RISE is built using:
+The front end portion of RISE is built using:

 - Vite
 - React